Teenage Jesus & The Jerks

 2008

-The year in which Lydia revives Teenage Jesus for 2 dates and in which the definite Teenage Jesus compilation CD is released.
+The year in which Lydia revives Teenage Jesus for 2 US and 2 UK shows, with original band member Jim Sclavunos.

 Lydia Lunch (guitar/vocals)/ Thurston Moore (bass) and Jim Sclavunos (drum)